hadley/adv-r/Preface.Rmd

   (Chapter \@ref(function-operators)).
 I've focussed in on ideas that have practical applications in data science and reduced the amount of pure theory.

-  These chapters now use functions provided by the purrr package, which allow me to focus more on the underlying ideas and less on the incidental details.
-This also lead to a considerable simplification of the function operators chapter since a major use was to work around the absence of `...` in base functionals.
+  These chapters now use functions provided by the purrr package [@purrr], which allow me to focus more on the underlying ideas and less on the incidental details.
+This lead to a considerable simplification of the function operators chapter since a major use was to work around the absence of `...` in base functionals.

 * Object oriented programming (OOP) now forms a major section of the book with completely new chapters on base types (Chapter \@ref(base-types)),